An electrician resume is what you need for your next electrician job. Here’s how to craft a better-looking electrician resume for your job search.

 Education

 Oftentimes, an electrician would require a high school diploma to enter a trade school to become an electrician.
-However, if you’ve completed trade school, then you typically don’t need to list your high school on the resume.
-Be sure to list any certifications that you’ve received that indicate your ability to do electrical work.
+However, if you’ve completed trade school, then you typically don’t need to list your high school on the education section of your resume.
+Be sure to list any professional certifications that you’ve received that indicate your ability to do electrical work.